AtharvaGangji/calculator/README.md

 # calculator

-## This is a calculator created by Xpo Team.
+## This is a calculator created by Xpo Team with Tkinter Python.
    - Atharva_Gangji
    - Lioncat2002